fluffypony/mcp-code-indexer/docs/api-reference.md

 interface SearchDescriptionsParams {
   projectName: string;        // The name of the project
   folderPath: string;         // Absolute path to the project folder
-  branch: string;            // Git branch to search in
-  query: string;             // Search query (e.g., 'authentication middleware', 'database models') maxResults?: number;       // Maximum number of results to return (default: 20) remoteOrigin?: string;     // Git remote origin URL if available upstreamOrigin?: string;   // Upstream repository URL if this is a fork }
+  query: string;             // Search query (e.g., 'authentication middleware', 'database models') maxResults?: number;       // Maximum number of results to return (default: 20) }
 ```